-Summary: Business strategy is a planned approach toward a commercial activity.
-It involves the direction of the organization in achieve a short-term goal or long-term mission.
-Strategy considers the use or configuration of resource within the business environment to achieve an intended goal.
-It is not specific actions, rather it is a general method of approaching the business activity in order to achieve and intended outcome or goal.
-Strategy is largely mental and it entails approaching each business task (operations, marketing, sales, financing, etc.) from this strategic perspective.
-Strategy employs tactics, which are the actual tasks or procedural maneuvers used to achieve a strategic objective.
+Business strategy is a planned approach toward a commercial activity.
+It involves the direction of the organization in achieving a short-term goal or long-term mission.
+Strategy considers the use or configuration of resources within the business environment to achieve an intended goal.
+It is not specific actions, rather it is a general method of approaching the business activity in order to achieve an intended outcome or goal.
+A strategy is largely mental and it entails approaching each business task (operations, marketing, sales, financing, etc.) from this strategic perspective.
+A strategy employs tactics, which are the actual tasks or procedural maneuvers used to achieve a strategic objective.

 Strategy can be understood as a process or general orientation toward achieving an intended outcome.
 The strategy is drawn from a purpose and provides direction in carrying out that purpose.
 Perhaps the best way of defining strategy is by comparing it to tactics.
 If a person wants to achieve an objective, they will develop an approach for achieving that objective.
 The individual actions the individual takes in furtherance of achieving that objective are tactics.
 Here are some examples to illustrate the distinction between strategy and tactics: